Guide to the PeopleCount Blog

 - America wasn’t designed to handle Corporations

 - America wasn’t designed to handle Political Parties

 - coming: America wasn’t designed to handle Lobbying

 What PeopleCount is Not

 Working alone on PeopleCount is neither fun nor sustaining.
 I find it compelling, but until there’s a team and some backing, it isn’t even fulfilling.
 I try to blog, to develop SEO (so you can easily find us via search engines), and to create a body of work that others can reference, to assure the idea isn’t lost.
 While I’m confident that PeopleCount, if funded, will work, I’m not sure people will ever be able to understand it without trying it.

 PeopleCount is a new idea.
 It’s hard to understand by Americans today.
 It’s not that difficult, but most people think they have a grasp on our political system and what’s wrong.
-These thoughts mean their mind has no room to see that America’s political system was poorly designed for today’s world, and that accountability is missing, Until they see these, there’s no room for a solution, no matter how simple and effective it is.
+Most people can’t see that America’s political system was poorly designed for today’s world, and that accountability is missing, Until they see these, there’s no room for the idea of a solution, no matter how simple and effective it is.

-It’s okay that working on PeopleCount isn’t yet rewarding.
+It’s okay that my work on PeopleCount isn’t yet rewarding.
 What matters is that it’s needed.
 What matters is that it brings forth the results we so desperately need.